-Applications for fall DMS admission consideration must be received by the DMS program by February 15 for priority consideration.
-Application to the College must be completed prior to DMS program application, and is recommended 4 weeks prior to the February 15.
+Applications for the DMS major must be received by the DMS program by January 1 for consideration.
+Admission to the College may be completed earlier, but no later than January 1.
 Once the observation has been completed, the student will be contacted for an interview.
 Admission to the DMS major will be announced after March 31.

-Semester Application Priority Consideration Transcript Deadline Interview Deadline Fall Semester February 15 March 1 March 31
+Semester Application Priority Consideration Transcript Deadline Interview Deadline Fall Semester January 1 January 15 March 31